jchoyt/Troop51Mulch/README.md

 1. Open in LibreOffice Calc or Microsoft Excel
 2. Delete all rows from the last order to the end
 3. Delete the first row
-4. (optional, but good practice) Delete all columns after column S
+4. (optional, but good practice) Delete all columns after column O. This ensures the commas all show up for the step1 parsing
-5. Fill out junk content in all rows in column S - this is discarded by the code, but is needed to make easy parsing of the rows possible.
+5. Fill out junk content in all rows in column O - this is discarded by the code, but is needed to make easy parsing of the rows possible.
 I just copy the # down.
 6. Delete any pure donation rows (where there's no address).
 You'll have to copy and "paste special" over all the order numbers to paste in the values, not the formulas
 7. Save as CSV file with Tab delimiter and no text delimiter.
 Check for non-ASCII characters (slanted ' seem to be popular).
 If you have a text editor that you can specify the character set in, set it to US-ASCII and it'll hunt down all the weird characters for you